 This will help to give the impression of your home as a bright and cheerful place, that buyers will be interested in.

-This list of repairs will cost you some money, but you will more than recoup it on sale with a higher value.
+This list of repairs will cost you some money, but you will make more money on the sale with the added value.

 As far as being a homeowner, we also recommend that you carry mortgage protection insurance!